-I started to obsess over this problem I had, and tried just about every recommendation online I could find to help me get over my social maladies.
-Some of them were helpful; others worthless, but after a few years I somewhat started to get a handle on things.
+Eventually, I started to obsess over this problem I had with social anxiety around new people.
+Some of the tips I found online were helpful, many others worthless, but eventually I started to get a handle on things.

-What would happen to my social skills, and my social life, if I forced myself to go try and start conversations with a ridiculous number of people in a single month?
+What would happen to my social skills if I forced myself to try and start conversations with a ridiculous number of people in a single month?

-Right then, I forced the basis for 90 Strangers In 30 Days, a simple social experiment I did in 2013 where I forced myself to go out and try and start conversations with at least three people I didn’t know, every day, for 30 days.
+That was the basis for 90 Strangers In 30 Days, a social experiment where I forced myself to try and talk to at least three people I didn’t know, every day, for 30 days.
 The idea terrified me, but I figured if anything was going to bust me out of my social shell once and for all, this would be it.

-To wrap up the project, I wrote a blog post about my five biggest takeaways from the project.
-Sort of as an afterthought then, I decided to put this post up on the r/socialskills board on reddit.
+Just for fun, I then wrote a blog post about my five biggest takeaways from the project and also decided to share the experiment with the r/socialskills board on reddit.

-Even years later, I still receive messages from people asking me my advice on how they can improve their social skills.
+Years later, I still receive messages from people asking me my advice on how they can improve their social skills.
 Others tell me they did their own version of 90 Strangers, some even going as far to say that it changed their life.
-Even after all this time, the post remains one of the most popular of all-time on r/socialskills, which has over 140,000 subscribers.
+Even after all this time, the post remains one of the most popular ever on r/socialskills, which has over 290,000 subscribers.

-In November 2016, I was even invited to give a TEDx Talk about this simple idea:
+In November 2016, I was even invited to give a TEDx Talk about my little idea:

-It was clear to me that this was a message people wanted to hear, an issue people wanted addressed, and an idea that I needed to do more with.
+It was clear to me this was an issue people needed wanted help with, a message they needed to hear, and an idea that I should do more with.

-Updates on that will be available as they come, but to improve your social skills right now though, you don’t need a book or course.
-Instead, take a look at the original 90 Strangers In 30 Days content, download and print the free worksheet template, and start becoming the socially-stronger person you’ve always wanted to become by doing the experiment yourself:
+Updates on that will be available as they come, but to improve your social skills right now you don’t need a book.
+Instead, take a look at the original 90 Strangers In 30 Days content, download and print the free blank conversation log, then start becoming the socially-stronger person you’ve always wanted to become by doing the experiment yourself:

-- Project recap — a breakdown of my data, observations, as well as answers to some of the questions I was asked most about the experiment
+- Project recap and FAQ — a breakdown of my data, observations, as well as some answers to common questions about 90S

 - reddit post

-Also, the following summer I did a similar experiment called 90 Compliments In 30 Days which you can check find here (along with all my other writing).
+The following summer I also did a similar experiment called 90 Compliments In 30 Days which can be found here.

-Want to try the 90 Strangers In 30 Days challenge for yourself?
+Want to try 90 Strangers In 30 Days for yourself?